PeterMarshall29/book1/jupyternotebooks/basic_ideas_and_definitons.md

   - Instructs the computer to put a vertical tab before any further output to the screen or file.
 * - `\a`
   - Alert.
-  - Instructs the computer to produce an 'Beep' alert sound - will not always work - depends on environment.
+  - Instructs the computer to produce a 'Beep' alert sound - will not always work - depends on environment.
 * - `\r`
   - Carriage Return.
   - Instructs the computer to move the cursor to the beginning of the current line - used to overwrite a line.